Recovery Planning for Behavioral Addictions

 Interventions are a Process, Not an Event

-An intervention is intended to help individuals and families who have suffered mentally, emotionally, physically, and financially as a result of a behavioral or process addiction, substance use disorder, or a mental health disorder.
+An intervention is intended to help individuals and families who have suffered mentally, emotionally, physically, and financially as a result of a substance use disorder, behavioral or process addiction, or a mental health disorder.
 We like to think of an intervention as an interruption to a path that is currently causing harm to an individual, and often times the ones they care about the most.
 When this interruption is created in a safe and loving space, an alternative path to hope and healing is created.
 Whether a formal intervention is needed, or a different form of intervention is determined to be more beneficial, our trained interventionists and addiction professionals are here to guide families through this process.

 Leading With Love and Compassion